When the Polish were refugees in Africa | DW | 03.06.2019

 But Poles were reluctant to return to their homeland, which was under staunch Soviet control.
 Eventually, they migrated mostly to Australia, Canada, and Great Britain.

-Of all the research Jonathan Durand undertook, one discovery made a great impression.
+Of all the research Durand undertook, one discovery made a great impression.

 At the Polish Institute in London, he found the only existing film footage from the Tanzanian refugee camp where his grandmother had lived.